What FAANG Actually Pays in 2026: A Real Look at Google, Meta, Amazon, Apple, and Netflix

 | L8 | Principal | $1,010,000 | 30% |

-Meta Compensation by Level
+Meta by level

-| Level | Title | Median Total Comp | Base Salary |
+| Level | Title | Median TC | Base |

 |---|---|---|---|

-| E3 | SWE (Entry) | $182,000 | $150,000 |
+| E3 | SWE (entry) | $182,000 | $150,000 |

 | E4 | SWE | $322,000 | $190,000 |